Dangdut: Culture and controversy

 Dangdut has become "contemporary folk music" in Indonesia.
-Its popularity surpasses those of other music genres: people love to sing its songs with karaoke, both for themselves and during family celebrations, employees in central government offices exercise to its music before starting work, and so on.
+Its popularity surpasses that of other music genres: people love to sing its songs with karaoke, both for themselves and during family celebrations, employees in central government offices exercise to its music before starting work, and so on.
 Political party campaign stages also do not miss out on utilising the popularity of dangdut to attract the masses.

 Most major cities, especially on Java, have one or more venues with a dangdut show several times a week.
 Concerts of major dangdut stars are also broadcast on television.
 Because of the genre's popularity, some movies and TV shows have dangdut-centered themes, such as Rhoma Irama's movies and Rudy Soedjarwo's Mendadak Dangdut.

 As scholars note, dangdut is the most controversial genre regarding its relation to Indonesian Islamic morality, and few popular music genres around the world are more focused on women's bodies than dangdut, whose lyrics often portray women as sexual objects.

 On the one side, within dangdut, a religious current (spiritual dangdut) emerged.
-While most dangdut songs tell about relationships with boy(girl)friends, spiritual works are directed to God.
+While most dangdut songs tell about relationships with boyfriends/girlfriends, spiritual works are directed to God.
 The main contribution to the emergence of spiritual dangdut was made by Rhoma Irama (albums Hak Azazi, Judi, Takbir Lebaran, Haji, Haram, Baca, and Shalawat Nabi), who made dangdut as a tool for his preaching, which can be seen from the lyrics of the songs he created and from the statements he issued himself.

 On the other side, beginning in 2003, certain dangdut musicians became the focus of a national controversy in Indonesia regarding performances by koplo dangdut singer Inul Daratista, which religious conservatives described as erotic and sexually suggestive.
 Protests led by dangdut megastar and devout Muslim Rhoma Irama called for Daratista to be banned from television, and legislation was passed in 2008 by the People's Consultative Assembly that introduced a broad range of activities described as pornography.

 The flamboyant performances at some dangdut shows also attracted collateral attention in May 2012 when a row broke out in Indonesia over a planned performance by international star Lady Gaga in Jakarta due to be held in early June 2012.
 In the face of opposition from conservative Muslim groups in Indonesia, the planned show was cancelled.
 This cancellation led numerous commentators to note that opposition to Lady Gaga's performances was surprising given the nature of some dangdut shows.

 Dangdut remains an integral part of Indonesian life and pop culture despite conservative Muslim concerns over the supposed vulgarity of some performances (such as by Dewi Persik and Julia Perez).

 Due to national laws, dangdut performers seek a balance of perceived womanhood, sexuality, and morality.